atfd/themes-v2/README.md

   + hiding the info link
   + changing the width/alignment of a text column
 + if I change the `theme:` setting in a site’s `_sv_settings.txt` file, SV will know what to do with content, Components, and customizations.
++ there is a workflow for deploying updates to themes
+  + version number when a new site is made?
+  + should updates only be for new sites going forward?

 [Add theme-specific updates]